jwsephdev/Godot-TP-Controller/README.md

-# Godot-TP-Controller
+# Third Person Character Controller for Godot!
+was made in Godot 4.4.1<br>
-Third Person Character Controller for Godot very bare bones will update further
+very bare bones will update further<br>

 this is a Character Controller with:<br>
--Camera Controls
+-Camera Controls<br>
--Movement Controls
+-Movement Controls<br>
--Character Visual Rotations
+-Character Visual Rotations<br>
--Smooth Character Movement
+-Smooth Character Movement<br>